Ramon96/Project-tech-team8/README.md

 I used this playlist to learn how to use Node.JS, Express, Mongo and Mongoose

 https://www.youtube.com/watch?v=9Qzmri1WaaE
-I Used this video guide to store a Image on a local folder, And change the current user profile
+This video guide was used to learn howto store a Image on a local folder, and how to change the current user profile

 # License
 ```MIT License